 Frequently Asked Questions

-His gloves are moistened to improve his grip on the rifle.
+Gloves are moistened to improve the grip on the rifle.

 How often are the Guards changed?

 The Guard is changed every thirty minutes during the summer (April 1 to Sep 30) and every hour during the winter (Oct 1 to Mar 31).
 During the hours the cemetery is closed, the guard is changed every 2 hours.
 The Tomb is guarded, and has been guarded, every minute of every day since 1937.